qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

 **Description**

   Enforce the inclusion of a required class *before* the current code.
 Use this only if the generator cannot determine the dependency automatically.

+  There is one special name, ``feature-checks``, which is reserved for internal use and shouldn't be used in normal application code.
+This will add all known feature check classes as load time dependencies to the current class.

 **Syntax**